gbrao018/eva4/S15B/README.md

 	To recap, We created the bg, fg, fgbg and corresponding ground truth depth and mask images in 15A (Please look for the README.md of 15A for dataset preperation strategy).

+I put things under 6 sections.

+SECTION#1: My Initial Thoughts

+SECTION#2: Custom Dataset class and index based strategy.

+SECTION#3: Modal Creation

+SECTION#4: Training Strategy (This section will be interesting with results shown with images)

+SECTION#5: Experiments with Losses and Analysis (Important, but might be boring to read)

+SECTION#1: My Initial Thoughts

 Many thoughts came into mind.
 Creating a modal is one thing, but running the modal and verifying its accuracy on huge dataset of 4 lac is another challenge.
 I devided the total 4 lac samples in to 3 lac for training, and 1 lac for test.